Kristin Lavransdatter: Literary significance and criticism

-Kristin Lavransdatter was notable and to some extent controversial in its time for its explicit characterization of sex in general and female sexuality in particular; and its treatment of morally ambiguous situations.

 It was the main basis for Undset being awarded the Nobel Prize in Literature.

 English translations

 Kristin Lavransdatter was first translated into English by Charles Archer in three volumes between 1923 and 1927, with J.S.
 Scott collaborating with Archer on Kransen.
 Their translation made heavy use of archaic and stilted English phrasing ("thee", "I trow", "methinks", etc.), intended to reflect the novel's 14th-century setting.
 Some of the English translation directly reflects the original language - for example 'I trow' was adopted from the Norwegian 'tror' meaning "to believe".
 Archer and Scott's translation has been widely criticized as clouding Undset's prose, rendering it unnecessarily formal and clumsy.
 Bruce Bawer, writing in The New York Times, described the translation as "execrable" and "crammed with hoary medievalisms", while a review from the National Book Critics Circle characterized the language as "relentlessly faux".
 It was also criticized for expurgations, as some scenes, particularly sexually explicit ones, had been omitted or edited.
 The quality and difficulty of the translation was cited as impeding the adoption of Kristin Lavransdatter into standard literature of the English-speaking world.
 Some reviewers have positively cited the Archer and Scott translation; Brad Leithauser, writing in The New York Review of Books, said that their language choice "encourage[s] us to transplant the plot into a realm detached from time".

 American translator Tiina Nunnally produced a new English translation of the trilogy that was published by Penguin Classics between 1997 and 2000.
 Many literary critics considered the new version to be superior, particularly for its clarity and reflecting Undset's "straightforward, almost plain style."
 For her translation of the third book, Korset (The Cross), Nunnally was awarded the PEN Translation Prize in 2001.